yshrsmz/BuildKonfig/README.md

     }
 }
 ```

+- `packageName` Set the package name where BuildKonfig is being placed. **Required**.
+- `defaultConfigs` Set values which you want to have in common. **Required**.
+- `targetConfigs` Set target specific values as closure.
+You can overwrite values specified in `defaultConfigs`.
+- `buildConfigField(String type, String name, String value)` Add new value or overwrite existing one.

 To generate BuildKonfig files, run `generateBuildKonfig` task.
 This task will be automatically run upon execution of kotlin compile tasks.